Mobile Menu

 Use Affective Statements & Restorative Questions

-To build student relationships during distance learning, your language is KEY.
+To build student relationships, your language is KEY.

 Stay positive and use positive language when communicating with students.
 Even the most well-meaning of questions can imply that we value compliance over relationships.